apigee/apigeecli/README.md

 # What you need to know about apigeecli

 You must have an account on [Apigee Hybrid](https://docs.apigee.com/hybrid/beta2) to perform any `apigeecli` functions.
-These functions include:

-* Manage API proxies,
-* Manage API Products,
-* Manage Apigee Environments,
-* View Org details etc.
+These functions include: proxies, API Products, Environments, Org details etc.

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.